 Governors Information

-The Chair of Governors is Dr. Hilary Hodge.
+The Chair of Governors is Ali England.

 Her official email address is chair@bassingbourn.cambs.sch.uk.